 For example, here the child is organizing math beads by color and length.

 This is the age when children start learning discriminating objects – grading and sorting by size.
 I adapt to our children’s needs and purchase materials I feel will benefit them the most for an extended period of time.
 The cylinder blocks are a perfect example.

 As children encounter shapes and learn many other concepts from interactions in real life, we can start introducing hands-on activities with cards that reinforce that knowledge and draw attention to it like a magnifying class.

-I created a series with cards that help children to learn through manipulating picture cards and learning small snippets of information – Nature Curriculum in Cards.
-I regilarly use materials from the bundle with all my children to teach them about the natural world.
+I created a series of cards that help children to learn through manipulating picture cards and learning small snippets of information – Nature Curriculum in Cards.
+I regularly use materials from the bundle with all my children to teach them about the natural world.